areejfathy17/Construction-Workforce-Project-Cost-Analytics-System/README.md

 ![Daily Work](daily-work-tracking.png)

-The operational core of the system.

-Tracks:

-- Attendance
-- Work days
-- Work hours
-- Overtime hours
-- Project allocation

-Used to automatically calculate:

-- Employee salaries
-- Overtime payments
-- Project labor costs
-- Department expenses
+Operational core of the system used to calculate employee payroll, overtime costs, and project labor expenses.

 ---